Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 When you take an Extended Rest at your Stronghold of level 1 or higher as your [Downtime Action](downtime_actions.md), you gain both the benefits of the Extended Rest as well as the [Class Feature Improvements](class_feature_improvements.md) associated with the class the Stronghold is designed for.

+Only the owner of the Stronghold can benefit from a Class Feature Improvement.

 Below you'll find the benefits available for each class.

 ## Barbarian